-Spritz cookies originated in Germany and are typically made from little more than flour, butter, sugar and eggs.
-This recipe is nearly that simple, only calling for the addition of cream, vanilla and almond extracts and a bit of salt.
-If you have a cookie press, now’s the time to use it.
-If not, a pastry bag and a star tip is all you need to create wreath shaped cookies that you can decorate any which way you like.
+Buttery and tender spritz cookies originated in Germany and are typically made from little more than flour, butter, sugar and eggs.
+This recipe is nearly that simple, but includes a bit of cream, vanilla and almond extracts to add more flavor.

 I can't remember a Christmas without spritz cookies.
 They were a Christmas staple that both my mom and Grandma made every year without fail.
 My mom still does.
 Every year, when we join her for Christmas Eve dinner, dessert is a plate full of cookies that always includes a few spritz.

 If you have a cookie press, now's the time to use it.
 If not, a pastry bag and a star tip are all you need to create wreath-shaped cookies that you can decorate any way you like.

 My mom always uses a cookie press (as did my Grandma), which produces adorable small cookies in all sorts of different shapes.
 At one point, I had also had a cookie press.
 But, somewhere along the way it got lost or broken and I've just never bothered to replace it.
 No matter.
 A pastry bag and large star tip turns out lovely wreath cookies that you can decorate at will.

 More holiday cookie recipes